Chase Sapphire Reserve®

 Travel credit cards don’t get much more comprehensive than the Chase Sapphire Reserve®.
 Up to 10X points on travel make it a great frequent-use option; conversely, annual incentives like credits for travel-related charges and enrollment in Global Entry or TSA Precheck ensure that you’re continually getting value for the hefty $550 annual fee.
 Also, the Sapphire Reserve card gives you two very appealing options for redeeming your points.

-Other enticing features of the Chase Sapphire Reserve include complimentary Priority Pass Select enrollment, giving you access to over 1,200 VIP airport lounges worldwide, trip cancellation insurance, and auto rental collision damage protection; and lost luggage and trip delay reimbursement.
-While it’s always preferable to avoid inconveniences when on holiday, the Chase Sapphire Reserve might be your best friend if misfortune strikes.
+Other enticing features of the Chase Sapphire Reserve include trip cancellation insurance, and auto rental collision damage protection; and lost luggage and trip delay reimbursement.
+While avoiding inconveniences when on holiday is always preferable, the Chase Sapphire Reserve might be your best friend if misfortune strikes.

 Advertiser Disclosure